fdns/automatic-pypi-release/README.md

 # automatic-pypi-release
-Automatically build and release to pypi, incrementing the version without user intervention
+Automatically build and release to pypi, incrementing the version without user intervention.